Avi-Kenny/Code__IC-Pipeline/README.md

   cfg2 <- list(analysis="Janssen (partA)", calc_ests=T, seed=1)
 ```

 To generate the controlled risk plots, run the following commands in a bash shell on the repo root level.
 64 jobs are created to run in parallel on a slurm cluster.
-Each job renders one of the 64 Rmd files.
+Each job renders one of the 64 set of plots and supporting files.
 The script run_r.sh contains the following code:
 ```{bash}
 sbatch --array=1-64 run_r.sh
 ```